-Physicians whose certification applications are approved at least three business days before the start of the qualifying examination will be offered an assignment to the examination.
-ABEM will begin sending qualifying examination assignments with instructions for registering and scheduling appointments to take the examination in early August, as applications are approved.
+Physicians whose certification applications are approved at least three business days before the start of the Qualifying Examination will be offered an assignment to the examination.
+In early May, as applications are approved, ABEM will begin sending Qualifying Examination assignments with instructions for registering and scheduling appointments to take the examination.

-Approximately thirty days prior to the qualifying examination, ABEM sends each physician with a confirmed registration the Examination Information for Candidates book.
+Approximately thirty days prior to the Qualifying Examination, ABEM sends each physician with a confirmed registration a link to the Examination Information for Candidates book.
 It includes confirmation of examination seating, examination logistics, and other information about the examination.

 Taking the Examination

 The examination is divided into two sections or books, each separately timed and each lasting three hours and ten minutes.
-Once candidates complete one timed book of the examination they cannot return to it to review answers.
+Once candidates complete one timed book of the examination, they cannot return to it to review answers.
 Each book of the examination consists of both pictorial and non-pictorial multiple-choice questions.
-Pictorial questions refer to stimulus images, such as photos of x-rays, EKGs, rhythm strips, pictures, etc. These images will be presented along with the relevant test question on the computer screen.
+Pictorial questions refer to stimulus images, such as photos of x-rays, ECGs, rhythm strips, pictures, etc. Pictorial questions may also refer to dynamic stimuli, such as ultrasound or rhythm strip videos.
+These images will be presented along with the relevant test question on the computer screen.

 Test schedules allow adequate time to complete each portion of the examination.
 Candidates who leave the examination room during the examination will not have compensatory time added to the allotted examination period.